CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

     * Reduced register count by 1.
     * Increased L1 cache hitrate: from 65% to 85%
     * Trade-off: increased global memory replay overhead from 25% to 34.7%
+  * Refactor test methods:
+    * Marginal improvements on execution time and register usage.
 * **Ray scatter**
   * Remove temporary variable that stores `(ray, color)` pair:
     * Reduced register count: from 63 to 55.
-    * 63% execution time speed up.
+    * 1.63x execution time speed up.
     * 50% less device memory access (data size).
     * Increased L2 cache hitrate: from 31.6% to 40.6%
     * Reduced global memory replay overhead: from 49.2% to 39.3%